prifilabs/zk-team/README.md

 });
 ```

 Using this account instance, the admin can gather information about user's and allowances.
-Here is an example of getting information about the first 5 users of account #0 (`page=0` and `limit=5`):
+Here is an example of getting information about the first 5 users (`page=0` and `limit=5`):

 ```
 const users = await adminInstance.getUsers(0, 5);